 Michigan Technological University has signed an agreement to become the new engineering services provider for the American Center for Mobility (ACM) in Ypsilanti, Michigan.

-Through renowned facilities like the Advanced Power Systems Laboratories (APS LABS), the Keweenaw Research Center (KRC) and the Michigan Tech Research Institute (MTRI), the university has built a record of excellence in sustainable vehicle technologies and advanced mobility solutions.
-Leveraging its cutting-edge research and development, testing programs, and industry expertise, Michigan Tech will offer comprehensive engineering services to ACM's customers.
+Through renowned facilities like the Advanced Power Systems Laboratories, the Keweenaw Research Center and the Michigan Tech Research Institute, Michigan Tech has built a record of excellence in sustainable vehicle technologies and advanced mobility solutions.
+Leveraging the University's cutting-edge research and development, testing programs and industry expertise, MTU will offer comprehensive engineering services to ACM's customers.

-Michigan Tech’s APS LABS, a multidisciplinary collaborative at Michigan Tech that develops clean, efficient, sustainable mobility and power systems technologies, will lead the university’s partnership with ACM.
-From propulsion systems research and development to complete vehicle builds, APS LABS blends university resources and expertise with industry familiarity in the mobility, propulsion, and energy sectors.
-APS LABS’ energy expertise includes standing up a DOE Solar Regional Test site in 2020, as well as developing Level 4 connected and autonomous vehicles, or L4 CAVs, for research and testing.
-Recent mobility efforts have focused on several projects sponsored by the U.S. Department of Energy, working jointly with ACM.
+Michigan Tech’s Advanced Power Systems Laboratories, or APS LABS, a multidisciplinary collaborative that develops clean, efficient, sustainable mobility and power systems technologies, will lead the University’s partnership with ACM.
+From propulsion systems research and development to complete vehicle builds, APS LABS blends University resources and expertise with industry familiarity in the mobility, propulsion and energy sectors.
+APS LABS’ energy expertise includes standing up a U.S. Department of Energy (DOE) solar energy Regional Test Center in 2020, as well as developing Level 4 connected and autonomous vehicles, or L4 CAVs, for research and testing.
+Recent mobility efforts have focused on several projects sponsored by the DOE, working jointly with ACM.
 These projects include the Energy Efficient Mobility Systems Model Validation project of the Office of Energy Efficiency & Renewable Energy and the NEXTCAR project of the DOE's Advanced Research Projects Agency-Energy program.
 The NEXTCAR project's goal is to reduce energy consumption by 30% utilizing forward-looking optimization and automated vehicle technologies.
-ACM, General Motors, and Stellantis are partners on this project.
+ACM, General Motors and Stellantis are partners on this project.

 “Over the past seven years, ACM and Michigan Tech have collaborated with great success, securing research projects through partnerships with federal agencies,” said APS LABS Director Jeffrey D. Naber.
 “This collaboration unites our synergistic teams, dedicated to advancing the development of the next generation of mobility technologies.”

-Michigan Tech’s presence at ACM’s historic Willow Run site in Ypsilanti will complement and extend the university’s influence in Michigan’s lower peninsula, which includes the Translational Health and Engineering Research Center in Grand Rapids and the Michigan Tech Research Institute (MTRI) in Ann Arbor.
-MTRI researchers conduct cutting-edge automotive and transportation research involving infrastructure assessment, safety, mobility, and sensing, often in collaboration with APS LABS and KRC.
+Michigan Tech’s presence at ACM’s historic Willow Run site in Ypsilanti will complement and extend the University’s influence in Michigan’s Lower Peninsula, which includes the Translational Health and Engineering Research Center in Grand Rapids and the Michigan Tech Research Institute (MTRI) in Ann Arbor.
+MTRI researchers conduct cutting-edge automotive and transportation research involving infrastructure assessment, safety, mobility and sensing, often in collaboration with APS LABS and the Keweenaw Research Center.

 About American Center for Mobility